uptech/engineering/content/docs/tools/3rd-party-tools/index.md

 ## Jira

 [Jira](https://www.atlassian.com/software/jira) is our project management tool of choice.
 There are a lot of things we don’t like about Jira.
-However it is still the leader in our industry and therefore we need to know it well and have as part of our playbook how best to use it.
+However, it is still the leader in our industry and therefore we need to know it well and have as part of our playbook how best to use it.
 Thus we use it for all of our work here.
 Also it has features that most of the other solutions don’t have that we think are valuable inspite of the other pain points.

 When you are onboarding you should receive an invite to join.
 If you didn’t contact your manager.